Inside a Turtle Shell

 Inside a Turtle Shell has been selected by Geraldine Green as one of her three favorite poetry books of 2009.

 Geraldine Green has performed widely in the UK and US, as well as Greece and Italy.
-She teaches at the University of Cumbria; organises poetry readings; is an Associate Editor of online magazine Poetrybay, www.poetrybay.com and Associate Editor (UK) for Poetryvlog, www.poetryvlog.com.
-Geraldine has two collections, The Skin and Passio, (Flarestack Publications).
+She teaches at the University of Cumbria; organises poetry readings; is an Associate Editor of online magazine Poetrybay, and Associate Editor (UK) for Poetryvlog.
+Some of Geraldine’s poetry collections: The Skin and Passio, (Flarestack Publications).

 About the Author